IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/SQLi.md

-# Server Side Vulnerability
+# Server-Side Vulnerability

+## SQLi: `manipulates a web application's database queries by injecting malicious SQL code.` [cheat-sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet)
-## SQLi: a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+- a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+- Most SQL injection vulnerabilities arise within the WHERE clause of a SELECT query.
 - can leads to DOS attack, steal info(pwd/cc info)

-## How to detect: Test in search field, login form, or any other form & look for error/outputs
+## How to detect: Test in the search field, login form, or any other form & look for errors/outputs
 - <img width="500" alt="image" src="https://github.com/cybersome/CyberEssentials/assets/40174034/46b66669-863d-4796-937a-a11da9bbbd84">
 > single-quote(') character is used to properly format the injected payload as a string literal within the original query.